Cairo-Dock/cairo-dock-core/README.md

  - Compositor support for the [layer-shell](https://github.com/swaywm/wlr-protocols/blob/master/unstable/wlr-layer-shell-unstable-v1.xml) protocol (recommended at least version 4 to allow the dock to receive keyboard events).
 See e.g. [here](https://gitlab.freedesktop.org/wlroots/wlroots/-/wikis/Projects-which-use-wlroots) and [here](https://github.com/solarkraft/awesome-wlroots#compositors) for candidates.
 Also, [KWin](https://invent.kde.org/plasma/kwin) version 5.20 and later is supported.
  - Optionally (but highly recommended) compositor support for the [foreign-toplevel-management](https://github.com/swaywm/wlr-protocols/blob/master/unstable/wlr-foreign-toplevel-management-unstable-v1.xml) or the [plasma-window-management](https://invent.kde.org/libraries/plasma-wayland-protocols/-/blob/master/src/protocols/plasma-window-management.xml) protocol; this is needed for taskbar functionality.
  - Optionally, if using Wayfire, [this plugin](https://github.com/dkondor/wayfire-scale-ipc) for some additional functionality.
+ - Optionally, if using a HiDPI screen, [this version of the plugins](https://github.com/dkondor/cairo-dock-plug-ins/) might be required for correct rendering (see below and [issue #7](https://github.com/dkondor/cairo-dock-core/issues/7)).

 Tested on Ubuntu 18.04, 20.04 and 22.04 with recent versions of [Wayfire](https://github.com/WayfireWM/wayfire) (0.7.0 and 0.8.0), [labwc](https://github.com/labwc/labwc) (0.6.5), [sway](https://github.com/swaywm/sway/) and [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots/) (0.16.2).
 Also tested with recent versions of [KWin](https://invent.kde.org/plasma/kwin) (5.20 and 5.24; only tested without the Plasma shell).